swisscyberstorm/swisscyberstorm.com.2017/6-3-benefactor.md

 </ul>

 <h3>Benefactor</h3>
-<p>Support us without lifting a finger ;-) For the amount of CHF 1000 you will get one entrance ticket for the upcoming conference without any further liabilities.
-Furthermore, you are invited to attend the general assembly with a subsequent dinner.
+<p>Support us without lifting a finger ;-) For the amount of CHF 1000 you are invited to attend the general assembly with a subsequent dinner.
 </p>

 <h3>Swiss Cyber Storm Organizing Committee Member</h3>